pyslackers/website/README.md

     docker-compose up -d
     export PY_ENV=development
     ./manage.py migrate

+    \# Normal django stuff, usually only needed to be done once.
+    ./manage.py createsuperuser

     \# Note: reload works for the website, but not celery worker.
 If you are testing a celery worker, you will need to Ctrl-C and restart.
     ./manage.py devserver